priyaan27/OIB_WebDevelopment_Internship/oibsip_task1/README.md

 This repository contains the following files:

-- `index.html`: The main HTML file that represents the structure of the landing page.
+- `index.html`: The main HTML file that represents the structure of the landing page..
 - `styles.css`: The CSS file that applies styling to the HTML elements.

 ## Preview